Skip to main content

 Alert Template Table

 The Alert Template Table plays a critical role in the alert processing phase.
 Each alert requires a corresponding template to define how the system extracts observables from the raw payload.
-Without a predefined template, the system cannot process the alert.
+Without a predefined template, the system cannot process the alert and causes disruption to the execution of the remaining workflow processes.

-The table contains multiple fields, including the Vendor name, the Alert Name, the Template itself, a description, and the Case Type.
+The Alert Template Table contains the following fields- Vendor name, Alert Name, Template, Description, and the Case Type.
 This structure ensures that the system knows how to process different types of alerts from various vendors.
+Please do not change this table scheme to maintain system functionality.

 Thumbnail